Cumbria DFJ Website

 About the Transparency Project

-We are a registered charity.
-We explain and discuss family law and family courts in England & Wales, and signpost to useful resources to help people understand the system and the law better.
-We work towards improving the quality, range and accessibility of information available to the public both in the press and elsewhere.
-We do not take on individual cases or provide legal services.
+We are a registered charity focused on court reporting, specifically explaining and discussing family law and the family court system in England & Wales.
+We aim to signpost to useful resources that help people better understand the law and the workings of family courts.
+Our mission is to improve the quality, range, and accessibility of information available to the public, both in the press and beyond.
+However, we do not take on individual cases or provide legal services.

 The Transparency Project